 Students in the same tutorial must register for the same number of units.
 Credit is determined by the amount of work (readings and other types of assignments) entailed in the tutorial and should be comparable to that of a Gallatin classroom course.
 Tutorials range from 2 to 4 units.
 Meeting hours correspond to course units; a 4-unit tutorial requires at least 14 contact hours per term between the instructor and students.
 Students and instructors may establish meeting times and places for the tutorial, however, long distance tutorials (where the students and instructor cannot meet together) are not generally permitted.

 While students are encouraged to engage in independent work with University faculty, the Gallatin program is designed for a careful balance between independent and classroom experience.
-Students therefore may register for no more than 8 credits per semester in any combination of independent study and/or tutorial.
+Undergraduate students therefore may register for no more than 8 units per semester in any combination of independent study and/or tutorial.

 Faculty members (both full-time and part-time) are limited to supervising no more than one tutorial per term (Fall, Spring, or Summer).

 Below is an outline of the process that students follow to set up a Tutorial.
 Because the student and the instructor are designing a course, students must begin this process a full semester in advance.
 Students can refer to the Student Checklist to investigate the planning timeline for these steps: